Evaluating GPT-4 with Vision on Detection of Radiological Findings on Chest Radiographs: Results

 \subsection{Inter-rater Agreement}

-The study compared each reader's outcomes to the reference standard to evaluate their interpretations (Table \ref{tab:ira}).
-On the NIH dataset, the IRA for Reviewer A was 0.78, for Reviewer C was -0.06, and for Reviewer D was 0.96.
-On the MIDRC dataset, the IRA for Reviewer B was 0.96, for Reviewer C was 0.82, and for Reviewer D was 0.99.
+The study compared each reader's outcomes to the reference standard to evaluate their interpretations (Table~\ref{tab:ira}).
+On the NIH data set, the interrater agreement was 0.78 for reader A, -0.06 for reader C, 0.96 for reader D. On the MIDRC data set, the interrater agreement was 0.96 for reader B, 0.82 for reader C, and 0.99 for reader D.